Animal and Plant Health Inspection Service, USDA.

-For information on domestic quarantine regulations, contact Mr. Robert G. Spaide, Assistant Director, Invasive Species and Pest Management, PPQ, APHIS, 4700 River Road Unit 134, Riverdale, MD 20737-1236; (301) 734-8247.
-For copies of more detailed information on the information collection, contact Mrs. Celeste Sickles, APHIS' Information Collection Coordinator, at (301) 734-7477.End Further Info End Preamble Start Supplemental Information
+For information regarding foreign quarantine regulations, contact Donna L. West, Import Specialist, Phytosanitary Issues Management Team, PPQ, APHIS, 4700 River Road, Unit 140, Riverdale, MD 20737-1232; (301) 734-8262.
+For copies of more detailed information on the information collection, contact Mrs. Celeste Sickles, APHIS” Information Collection Coordinator, at (301) 734-7477.End Further Info End Preamble Start Supplemental Information

 Type of Request: Reinstatement of an expired information collection.

-We are asking the Office of Management and Budget (OMB) to approve these forms for 3 years.
+We are asking the Office of Management and Budget (OMB) to approve our use of this information collection activity for 3 years.

 (2) Evaluate the accuracy of our estimate of the burden of the information collection, including the validity of the methodology and assumptions used;